ykamal/react-marvel-movie-maker/README.md

 On the homepage, you can see your movies with the cast information.
 On the create/edit pages, you can arrange your cast by searching and dragging them over the specific areas.

 The goal is to demonstrate javascript code in react.
-The UI looks ...decent, but not amazing as that was not a goal for this project.
+The UI looks ...okay, but not amazing as that was not a goal for this project.

 ## Inspiration
 - **No Frameworks**: To refrain from using React frameworks like Remix or Next.
 To simply use Vite to create a fast react application to demonstrate that ability.
 Demonstrate usage of default and custom react hooks.